EU regulator to probe ethical standards of Sputnik vaccine trials - FT

 April 7 (Reuters) - The EU drug regulator will begin investigations next week on whether clinical trials of Russia's Sputnik V COVID-19 vaccine followed global clinical and scientific guidelines, the Financial Times reported on Wednesday.

-The European Medicines Agency's probe comes as people familiar with the regulator's approval process told the FT that Sputnik V trials had not been ethically run.
+The FT reportcited unidentified people familiar with the European Medical Agency's approval process as having expressed concern that the Sputnik V trials may not have met ethics standards.

+The FT did not describe those concerns in detail.
+Its report referred to allegations that some participants may have been compelled to participate.

+The official twitter handle for Sputnik V called the FT report "fake" and "incorrect" in a tweet later on Wednesday.

 Kirill Dmitriev, head of Russia's Direct Investment Fund, told the newspaper, "There was no pressure (on participants) and Sputnik V complied with all clinical practices".